kubernetes/enhancements/keps/sig-node/4816-dra-prioritized-list/README.md

 nitty-gritty.
 -->

-The proposal adds a new field to the `DeviceRequest`, called `FirstOf` which will contain an ordered list of `DeviceRequest` objects.
-In order to satisfy the main (containing) request, exactly one of the requests listed in `FirstOf` must be satisfied.
+The proposal adds a new field to the `DeviceRequest`, called `FirstAvailableOf` which will contain an ordered list of `DeviceRequest` objects.
+In order to satisfy the main (containing) request, exactly one of the requests listed in `FirstAvailableOf` must be satisfied.
 The order listed is considered a priority order, such that the scheduler will only try to use the second item in the list if it is unable to satsify the first item, and so on.

-A `DeviceRequest` that populates the `FirstOf` field must *not* populate the `DeviceClassName` field.
+A `DeviceRequest` that populates the `FirstAvailableOf` field must *not* populate the `DeviceClassName` field.
 The `required` validation on this field will be relaxed.
 This allows existing clients to differentiate between claims they understand (with `DeviceClassName`) and those they do not (without `DeviceClassName` but with the new field).
 Clients written for 1.31, when `DeviceClassName` was required, were requested to include this logic, and the in-tree components have been built in this way.